001Lucky/Bank_loans-Data-analysis-Dashboard/README.md

 5. Average Debt-to-Income Ratio (DTI): Evaluating the average DTI for our borrowers helps us gauge their financial health.
 We need to compute the average DTI for all loans, MTD, and track Month-over-Month (MoM) fluctuations.
 ## Loan Status Grid View
 In order to gain a comprehensive overview of our lending operations and monitor the performance of loans, we aim to create a grid view report categorized by 'Loan Status.’
 By providing insights into metrics such as 'Total Loan Applications,' 'Total Funded Amount,' 'Total Amount Received,' 'Month-to-Date (MTD) Funded Amount,' 'MTD Amount Received,' 'Average Interest Rate,' and 'Average Debt-to-Income Ratio (DTI),' this grid view will empower us to make data-driven decisions and assess the health of our loan portfolio
-## CHARTS
+## DASHBOARD : OVERVIEW CHARTS
-1. Monthly Trends by Issue Date (Line Chart):  To identify seasonality and long-term trends in lending activities
+1. Monthly Trends by Issue Date :  To identify seasonality and long-term trends in lending activities
-2. Regional Analysis by State (Filled Map): To identify regions with significant lending activity and assess regional disparities
+2. Regional Analysis by State : To identify regions with significant lending activity and assess regional disparities
-3. Loan Term Analysis (Donut Chart): To allow the client to understand the distribution of loans across various term lengths.
+3. Loan Term Analysis: To allow the client to understand the distribution of loans across various term lengths.
-4. Employee Length Analysis (Bar Chart): How lending metrics are distributed among borrowers with different employment lengths, helping us assess the impact of employment history on loan applications.
+4. Employee Length Analysis : How lending metrics are distributed among borrowers with different employment lengths, helping us assess the impact of employment history on loan applications.
-5. Loan Purpose Breakdown (Bar Chart): Will provide a visual breakdown of loan metrics based on the stated purposes of loans, aiding in the understanding of the primary reasons borrowers seek financing.
+5. Loan Purpose Breakdown : Will provide a visual breakdown of loan metrics based on the stated purposes of loans, aiding in the understanding of the primary reasons borrowers seek financing.
-6. Home Ownership Analysis (Tree Map): For a hierarchical view of how home ownership impacts loan applications and disbursements.
+6. Home Ownership Analysis : For a hierarchical view of how home ownership impacts loan applications and disbursements.
-C.) DASHBOARD 3: OVERVIEW
+## DASHBOARD: Details
 GRID
 Need for a comprehensive 'Details Dashboard' that provides a consolidated view of all the essential information within our loan data.
 This Details Dashboard aims to offer a holistic snapshot of key loan-related metrics and data points, enabling users to access critical information efficiently.
 ## OUTCOME